Search for a rare disease

 Other search option(s)

-Anodontia is an extreme developmental dental anomaly characterized by the complete absence of all teeth.
+An extreme developmental dental anomaly characterized by the complete absence of all teeth.

 The prevalence is unknown but it is extremely rare and usually only occurs as part of an associated syndrome such as X-linked hypohidrotic ectodermal dysplasia (X-linked HED; see this term).